custom-components/places/README.md

 # HomeAssistant-Places
 A sensor custom_component for displaying Reverse Geocode (PLACE) details

-Place Support for OpenStreetMap Geocode sensors.
+"Place" Support for OpenStreetMap Reverse Geocode sensors.

 Create a directory named 'custom_components' in the same directory that stores your configuration.yaml file, then create a directory named 'sensors' in it.
 Download the places.py file and place it in the sensors directory.